daubman/solr-replay/README.md

 * `./Manager.py` on a central server (typically same as SUT/RequestGenerator.py)
 * If you want to run the RequestGenerator (sends querries to solr) on the same server as the Manager, just set MANAGER_STARTS_CONSUMERS to be > 0 (however many Consumers you want)
 * `tail -f /var/log/solr/solr.log | grep QueryKeyWord | ./LogParser.py` on your source solr server where QueryKeyWord is an optional step to pre-filter input to only be what you care about
-* If running distributed Consumers, `./RequestGenerator.py` on your SUT solr server (one or more times... typicaly the same number or one more than the number of Producers)
+* If running distributed Request Generators, `./RequestGenerator.py` on your SUT solr server (one or more times... typicaly the same number or one more than the number of Producers)

 You should get a file SolrPerfTestResults_*.csv wherever you ran Manager.py that has columns:
 'TimeStamp, FullTime, QTime, numFound, ResponseLen, OrigQTime'